 We can run the tests on either real devices or simulated virtual devices.
 There are two virtual device types, emulators and simulators for both Android and IOS.
 The use of these virtual devices is recommended in CI/CD environments.
-However, there are some significant differences between using real devices and virtual devices for testing
+However, there are some significant differences between using real devices and virtual devices for testing:

-Some applications require to check other applications or activities such as answering a call, messaging which are not possible on virtual devices.
+Some applications require you to check other applications or activities such as answering a call, messaging which are not possible on virtual devices.
 On the other hand, it will take time for the new devices to launch and be available in the market to start testing whereas virtual devices are freely available online.
 Some applications might be checked for LTE/3G/4G data which is also not possible on virtual devices.